Califrais/flash/README.md

 ## Reproducing figures and table in the paper

+Figures 5 and 6 in the main paper can be reproduced by running the notebook "FLASH tutorial".

 Figures 7 in the main paper can be reproduced with

     python flash/exp_compare.py